mohitsainiknl/mohitsainiknl.github.io/docs/index.md

 This Addon helps user to automatically update f-curves in blender graph editor, which is helpful in when using *space switching techniques* like - `Aim Space` and `World Space`.

-This also include **Glink Manager**, which helps in managing lots of graph-links, example - using this in create walk cycle, linking one side to another.
+This also include Glink Manager, which helps in managing lots of graph-links, example - using this in create walk cycle, linking one side to another.